BennAsabir/readme-generator/README.md

 # Readme-Generator
 This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

-# Readme-Generator
-This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Table Of Content
 * [General Info](#general-info)
 * [Technologies](#technologies)